morgwai/servlet-scopes/README.md

 ## NOTES ON JAKARTA SUPPORT

 Jakarta flavor is currently based on [repackaged version of Guice](https://github.com/GedMarc/GuicedEE-Services) from [GuicedEE project](https://guicedee.com/), that has some [unresolved](https://github.com/GedMarc/GuicedEE-Services/issues/16) [issues](https://github.com/GedMarc/GuicedEE-Services/issues/17).
 It seems to work ok for simple cases, but should not be considered production ready at this time.<br/>
-`servlet-scopes` should however work properly with any other jakarta-repackaged build of Guice provided at runtime if and only if the difference from the upstream version is exact renaming of all `javax` references to `jakarta`.
+`servlet-scopes` should however work properly with any other jakarta-repackaged build of Guice with compatible API provided at assemble or runtime.
+"Compatible API" means the only difference from the upstream API is an exact renaming of all `javax` references to `jakarta`.